 Yeah, you heard me, I’m writing!
 Every day!
 Mostly!
 For at least 2 hours!
 Sometimes 6!
 Word counts in the triple digits, folks!

-But when I do my 2 hour blocks of writing, it’s legit working, plugging away, no distraction working.
-And according to my calculations (top secret mathematical formula) that equates to 4 hours office work time.
-So if I work on my book for 6 hours that’s really like I’m working for 12 hours so in all actuality, I’m doing a great job.
+But when I do my 2-hour blocks of writing, it’s legit working, plugging away, no distraction working.
+And according to my calculations (top secret mathematical formula), that equates to 4 hours of office work time.
+So if I work on my book for 6 hours, that’s really like I’m working for 12 hours, so in all actuality, I’m doing a great job.